BrianOfrim/InternetChat/README.txt

 Logfile location: /var/tmp

-Uses INET socket but only tested on localhost so please only use localhost!!!

 When you run the server as a daemon make sure when you want to end it that you run both of the following: pkill server379 pkill -9 server379